 So this is really bad.

-People still pay attention to the United States and they think our elections are among the freest and the fairest Russia stuff, right?
+People still pay attention to the United States and they think our elections are among the freest and the fairest.

 This is putting your political opponent in jail.

-This is having someone use their boyfriend and then sends you money that you're paying him to charge the opponent of the president for questioning the validity, I think correctly, of the previous election.
+This is having someone use their boyfriend and then send you money that you're paying him to charge the opponent of the president for questioning the validity, I think, correctly, of the previous election.

-So uh this is the kind of thing that if this behavior continues, and if the if Greg Jarrett's recommendations aren't followed, this is only going to continue to undermine, I think, the world's perspective on how the United States conducts elections.
+So this is the kind of thing that if this behavior continues and if Greg Jarrett's recommendations aren't followed, this is only going to continue to undermine, I think, the world's perspective on how the United States conducts elections.

-Let's talk about, you know, w what is the what are the next steps here?
+All right, let's talk about, you know, what are the next steps here?

-Um and maybe we should just go back and take a little trip down memory lane as it relates to Fanny Willis.
+And maybe we should just go back and take a little trip down memory lane as it relates to Fannie Willis.

-You know, this is the same person that dodged the question if she had contact with the special counsel, Jack Smith, and on the Trump indictment, she said the law is completely un uh not partisan.
+You know, this is the same person that dodged the question if she had contact with the special counsel Jack Smith.

 Contact with the special counsel about the overlap between this indictment and the federal indictment.